GovAlta/adsp-monorepo/docs/tutorials/pdf/building-a-template.md

 </style>
 ```

 Notice that the units are in pixels, rather than centimeters or other common CSS units.
 This is mandatory.
 Puppeteer does not recognize any other units of measure.
 In this case the side margins are zero, giving us more room, if needed, for the component blocks.
-The top margin is set to 220px, a value derived from the old test to see what works algorithm.
+The top margin is set to 220px, a value derived from the ol' **test to see what works** algorithm.

 The template also uses the GOA colours for highlights.
 We need to explicitly tell puppeteer to render colours exactly, otherwise they come out as grey tones;